Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

 🔴 **Rule 2: Clinicians should check diabetes diagnoses before or in the year of birth, especially for those with Type 2 diabetes, although this is expected to affect <1% of the cohort.
-Diagnoses which are incorrectly coded as being in/before the year of birth will reduce the age of diagnosis compared to the actual value, and therefore increase the probability of having MODY in the MODY calculator, or of having Type 1 diabetes in the T1DT2D calculator.
-Clinicians can therefore just look at individuals with diagnoses in the year of birth who are diagnosed with Type 1 or Type 2 diabetes and have been flagged as being high MODY risk, or with Type 2 who have been flagged as having high Type 1 diabetes risk.
+Diagnoses which are incorrectly coded as being in/before the year of birth will reduce the age of diagnosis compared to the true value, and therefore increase the probability of having MODY in the MODY calculator, or of having Type 1 diabetes rather than Type 2 diabetes in the T1DT2D calculator.
+For the MODY calculator clinicians can therefore just focus on individuals who are diagnosed with Type 1 or Type 2 diabetes and have been flagged as being high MODY risk for this rule.
+For the T1DT2D calculator it may be worth checking both those with Type 2 who have been flagged as having high Type 1 diabetes risk for this rule, and all those with Type 1 and apparent diagnoses in the year of birth.

 &nbsp;